tkhamez/neucore/frontend/README.md

 # Typescript Vue Frontend

 This frontend was never finished.
-It is currently available at https://[domain]/front.html.
+It is available at https://[domain]/frontend.html after it was build.

 ## Setup